11 Key Martech Trends for 2021-2025

 And you can even see examples of people actively pointing followers to Mailbrew’s paid service, to get them to subscribe for email updates of their tweets.

-SendFox is an ESP that has already jumped on this trend.
-They target content creators like YouTubers, who often neglect email promotion.
+SendFox is a traditional ESP that focused on content creators (like YouTubers) who often neglect email promotion.

-We can see a specialized email service moving to the forefront in the paid advertising space too.
+We're even seeing specialized email service tools moving to the forefront in the paid advertising space too.

 Email ads have long been the wild west of paid acquisition.